enhancedlib/enhanced/README.md

 ## Wish

-I hope this library can make the C++ language software development more convenient and efficient.
+I hope this library can make developing software in C++ easier and more efficient.

 ## Help & Support